 The Internet is arguably one of the greatest wonders of modern technology; great visionaries of the past were able to predict many things, but no one could even think of a virtual, non-physical network of information, so enormous that it transcends the borders of countries and continents, envelopes the whole planet, and makes a world in itself.
-Nobody was prepared for what was to come when the Internet started becoming popular, and every aspect of modern life had to conform and adapt to it; religion was no exception.
+Nobody was prepared for what was to come when the Internet started becoming popular, and every aspect of modern life had to conform and adapt to it – that’s how we have online classrooms, online movie streaming platforms and even online lottery that many play using offers on lotto-bonus-code.com; and of course, religion was no exception to this rule.

 Religion never changed, right?

 The basis upon which religion stands has not changed since ancient times, and it cannot change, or else religion loses its quality and purpose.
 However, religions have been known to adjust, more or less, to the spirit of the current times.
 A good example of adjustment can be noted in the United States, where, to appeal to more people, concepts like megachurches or even televangelism have appeared.
 Before that, throughout history, ministers were prone to abandon their church posts and preach in the streets, or town squares, so that their message can be heard by more people.

 However, it must be noted that, despite these adjustments to suit the church members, the core of religion is unchangeable.

 The development of the Internet has opened many new possibilities for preaching, in one way or another.
 Online churches have come to be –not only regular churches that started offering online service, but also entirely online-based ones, like iChurch.
 Although this may sound like sacrilege, online and virtual churches can be vital for people who are unable to regularly attend service.
 In that way, broadcasting over the Internet is a sure way to extend the reach to the masses.